Pompeo aims to lift State Department morale with 'ethos' statement

 Told of the statement and the effort to enhance the agency’s esprit, Richard Boucher, a former State Department spokesman or deputy spokesman under four Republican and two Democratic secretaries of state, said: “You mean ‘swagger’ didn’t do it?”

-“The impetus for the initiative was a perceived lack of loyalty and discipline,” said another former official who spoke on condition of anonymity, saying its reception would depend on whether it celebrates “the craft of diplomacy” or “it is more of an admonishment to toe the administration line.”

-Reporting by Arshad Mohammed and Jonathan Landay; Editing by Mary Milliken and Peter Cooney
+Reporting by Arshad Mohammed and Jonathan Landay; Editing by Mary Milliken, Peter Cooney and Jonathan Oatis